What is an Anchor Snubber or Bridle?

 3. Make fast the snubber bridle line(s) to bow cleats.

 4. Veer additional anchor chain to ensure there's sufficient slack in the chain to allow line(s) to stretch.
-This step unloads the anchor chain and loads the snubber bridle line(s).
+This step unloads the anchor chain above the hook and loads the snubber bridle line(s).

 5. Set the chain stopper and unload the windlass